Geocoding DoubleCheck: A Unique Location Accuracy

 1m-resolution aerial imagery.
 The spatial discrepancy between parcel-level geocoding and building-level geocoding is shown.

-Figure 3: Parcel-level geocoding result superimposed with raw imagery (top) and classified vegetation (in green colour, bottom).
+Figure 3: Parcel-level geocoding points superimposed with raw imagery (top) and classified vegetation (in green colour, bottom).

-The classified vegetation map can be used to determine if the land cover for the geocoded spot (parcel centroid) is vegetation or not.
+The classified vegetation map can be used to determine if the geocoded spot (parcel centroid) is on vegetation or not.

-Geocoding DoubleCheck takes advantage of the new, comprehensive high-resolution (1m) digital aerial imagery for 48 continuous U.S. States (from the USDA NAIP 2015/2014/2013 series) and the recently classified unique vegetation dataset by BigData Earth (link).
-We are now able to determine if a geocoded location at the parcel centroid is vegetation or not.
-If it is vegetation, the geocoded spot is subject to further location scrutiny or improvement.
-As the imagery we analysed is from agricultural growing seasons or with “leaf on” conditions, the presence of vegetation is a universal feature and a good indicator for open space.
-Although not perfect accuracy, like any other image classification tasks, it does serve as a highly relevant and reliable basemap that can be used to determine site land cover conditions for the overwhelming majority of geocoded locations.
+Geocoding DoubleCheck takes advantage of the new, publicly-available high-resolution (1m) digital aerial imagery for 48 continuous U.S. States (from the USDA NAIP 2015/2014/2013 series) and the recently-classified unique vegetation dataset by BigData Earth (link).
+We are now able to determine if a geocoded location (i.e. land parcel centroid) is on vegetation or not.
+If it is on vegetation, the geocoded spot is subject to further location scrutiny or improvement.
+As the imagery we analysed is from agricultural growing seasons or with maximum “leaf on” conditions, the presence of vegetation is a universal feature and clearly signals non-building areas.

 Application Example: Advancing Loss Modelling and Risk Mapping

-We identify and offer three application levels in relation to the Geocoding DoubleCheck product:
+We discuss two potential applications in relation to Geocoding DoubleCheck product:

 Level 1: Summary

-Geocoding DoubleCheck – Summary software tool is ideally used to analyse 1,000s or even millions of geocoded addresses in an automated workflow and report the % of addresses that might just hit open space, i.e. vegetation.
-A typical application for this is catastrophe loss modelling used by the (re)insurance industry, where a large number of geocoded addresses (for exposure or portfolio data) are routinely analysed.
-Location accuracy is very important as a few meters could mean a different hazard level.
+Geocoding DoubleCheck is ideally used to analyse 1,000s or even millions of geocoded addresses in an automated workflow and to report the % of addresses that might just hit non-buildings, i.e. vegetation in this case.
+A related application for this is catastrophe loss modelling being used by the (re)insurance industry, where a large number of geocoded addresses / exposure are routinely analysed.
+Location accuracy is important as a few meters could mean a different hazard level.
 Better location accuracy for exposure data has long been demanded by the industry, and we are now able to automatically assess the location accuracy of a large quantity of exposure data used in aggregate loss modelling.
 The use of geospatial big data analytics and high-resolution digital imagery has now made this large-scale implementation possible.

-It has been widely recognised by academics and risk management practitioners that exposure location accuracy is a major source of uncertainties in loss modelling.
-Imagine that every exposure input is filtered through software like the Geocoding DoubleCheck – Summary tool, the end user would be much more confident on the exact input that has greater location accuracy.
-This will certainly reduce uncertainties and make catastrophe loss modelling more transparent and powerful.
+It has been widely recognised by academics and risk management practitioners that exposure location is a major source of uncertainties in risk analysis and loss modelling.
+Imagine that every exposure input is filtered through a tool like Geocoding DoubleCheck, the end user would be much more confident on the exact input used.
+This will certainly reduce uncertainties and make risk modelling more transparent and powerful.

 Level 2 – Refinement

-As illustrated in Figure 3, if the distribution of classified vegetation is known, the centroid of each land parcel can be adjusted relative to non-vegetation areas and a new geocoded location in close proximity to a physical building may be determined.
-Indeed, this type of analysis can be extended by considering any other non-building land covers (e.g. open water and road).
+As illustrated in Figure 3, for each land parcel, if classified vegetation is known, a new geocoded location in non-vegetation areas or in close proximity to a physical building may be determined.
+Indeed, this type of analysis can be extended by considering other non-building land covers (e.g. open water and road).
 We offer advanced image processing services to facilitate such location adjustments and refinement at the land parcel level.
-In this case, in addition to high-resolution imagery, land parcel data need to be outsourced as they provide predefined control boundaries for detailed land cover classification.